-- 1. Student submits a letter of appeal to the Financial Aid SAP Appeal Committee. - 2.
+- Student submits a letter of appeal to the Financial Aid SAP Appeal Committee. - 2.
 Student submits any supporting documentation as to why SAP standards were not met to the Committee. - 3.
-The Committee reviews the student's appeal and renders one of the following decisions: - Approve unconditional the student is reinstated on probation without a specific study plan. - Approve conditional the student is reinstated on probation with a specific study plan to be determined by the NDNU Academic Success Center and the student's academic advisor. - Deny the student's disqualification status remains with no further opportunity for appeal. - Hold the student will receive a letter stating that the student's appeal requires further documentation to render a decision.
+The Committee reviews the student's appeal and renders one of the following decisions: - Approve unconditional the student is reinstated on probation without a specific remediation plan. - Approve conditional the student is reinstated on probation with a specific remediation plan. - Deny the student's disqualification status remains with no further opportunity for appeal. - Hold the student will receive a letter stating that the student's appeal requires further documentation to render a decision.
 Once the student has submitted the required documentation, the student's appeal will be reviewed by the Committee and a decision will be rendered.